mljar/mercury/README.md

 The Mercury project consists of three elements:

-- Frontend written in TypeScript with React+Redux
+- Frontend is written in TypeScript with React+Redux
-- Server written in Python with Django
+- Server is written in Python with Django
-- Worker written in Python with Celery
+- Worker is written in Python with Celery

 Each element needs a separate terminal during development.